Our Board

 Angela Hillery

-Julie Shepherd - Chief Nurse*
+Linda Chibuzor - Chief Nurse*

-David Maher - Deputy Chief Executive
+David Maher - Managing Director and Deputy Chief Executive

-Jean Knight - Chief Operating Officer
+Anne Rackham - Chief Operating Officer

 Chris Oakes - Director of Human Resources and Organisational Development

-Richard Wheeler - Director of Finance*
+Paul Sheldon - Director of Finance*

-Paul Sheldon Paul Sheldon joined NHFT from South Warwickshire Clinical Commissioning Group (CCG) where he was Chief Finance Officer since 2017 and also the Sustainable Transformation Partnership (STP) Finance Lead for Coventry and Warwickshire.
+Paul Sheldon Paul Sheldon joined NHFT from South Warwickshire Clinical Commissioning Group (CCG) where he was Chief Finance Officer since 2017.
+Paul has worked in the public sector for over 28 years, beginning his career in social services finance, before spending the last 22 years working in the NHS.

 Dr Itai Matumbike - Medical Director*

-Itai Matumbike Itai has a wealth of experience in senior leadership roles including Medical Revalidation and Job Planning Lead, Professional Standards and Workforce Lead, Chair of the Medical Cabinet in the Nottingham Integrated Care System, and as a Consultant Forensic Psychiatrist at Rampton High Secure Hospital, The Wells Road Centre Low Secure Hospital, HMP Moorland and HMP Doncaster in the mental health in-reach teams.
+Itai Matumbike Itai has a wealth of experience in senior leadership roles including Medical Revalidation and Job Planning Lead, Professional Standards and Workforce Lead, Chair of the Medical Cabinet in the Nottingham Integrated Care System, and as a Consultant Forensic Psychiatrist at Rampton High Secure Hospital, The Wells Road Centre Low Secure Hospital, HMP Moorland and HMP Doncaster in the mental health inreach teams.

-Itai has a Bachelor of Medicine and Surgery, Master of Medical Sciences in Clinical Psychiatry, a CCT in Forensic Psychiatry and is a Member of the Royal College of Psychiatrists.
+He has a Bachelor of Medicine and Surgery, Master of Medical Sciences in Clinical Psychiatry, a CCT in Forensic Psychiatry and is a Member of the Royal College of Psychiatrists.

 David Williams - Group Director of Strategy and Partnerships